khawley/my-talks/superposition2_2018-03-17/html-css_workshop.md

 **p** is the _selector_

-It tells the browser which element the rule is touching
+Says which element the rule is touching

 Here, all `<p>` tags would be affected